hlandau/ncdocs/domain-names.md

     string which may be used to provide additional information.

-    The string up to and excluding the first whitespace character (or the entire string, if there is no whitespace) must be a valid name in the `id` namespace as per the rules of that namespace.
-The rules of that namespace shall be used in representing the entity.
+    The string up to and excluding the first whitespace character (or the entire string, if there is no whitespace) MUST be a valid name in the `id` namespace as per the rules of that namespace.
+The rules of that namespace SHALL be used in representing the entity.

   - A freeform string describing the entity arbitrarily.
-The string must not begin with "id/".
+The string MUST NOT begin with "id/".

 Definitions of Valid Names
 --------------------------
-This specification refers to "DNS names" and "hostnames".
-The set of valid hostnames is a subset of the set of valid DNS names.
+This specification refers to "DNS names", "domain names" and "hostnames".
+The set of domain names and the set of hostnames are both subsets of the set of valid DNS names.

-A name is a valid DNS name if:
+A string is a valid DNS name if:

   - it consists of a sequence of zero or more valid DNS labels separated by ASCII '.' and optionally terminated by a single '.' which denotes that it is fully qualified, and;

-  - it does not exceed 255 octets in length.
+  - it does not exceed 255 octets in length, not counting any trailing '.'.

 What constitutes a valid DNS label is beyond the scope of this specification.
 (After all, the rules have changed over time; see the now deprecated RFC 2874).
-However, the set of valid DNS labels MUST be a superset of the DNS labels which comply with the following:
+However, the set of valid DNS labels MUST contain the set of DNS labels which comply with the following:

   - it matches the POSIX regexp `^[a-z0-9_-]+$`, and;